irenamikovska/MyWebProject/README.md

 **Users features:**
 - view all walks, all events and useful page (logged-out users).
 - register as regular user or as guide, log and logout.
-- create an walk (after validation of admin it become public), update it (if it is owner) and like any walk.
+- create an walk (after validation of admin it become public), update it (if it is owner) and delete (if it is not public).
+- like any walk.
 - view a details for each event, join and leave an event.
 - book an insurance, update (only one field) and delete it (if it is expired).
-- view a list with its walks, joined events, insurances and details for each of them.
+- view a list with its walks, joined events, its insurances and details for each of them.
 - send a message to administrator via contact form.

 **Guide features:**
 - register as guide, log and logout.
-- create an event (after validation of admin it become public), update and delete it (if it is owner).
+- create an event (after validation of admin it become public), update and delete it (if it is owner and event is not public).
 - view a list with its events with information for a current status.
 - has all features as regular user.